 If design criteria and standards for system construction and installation, repair and rehabilitation do not exist, or if existing design criteria and standards are deficient to address necessary capacity determinations, a system condition assessment must include component-specific evaluation to appropriately assess design criteria and/or existing conditions.

-must be developed and updated to address underground and above ground pipes in areas of potential flooding and erosion due to high intense storm events, raising groundwater and/or high waterbody flow conditions.

-Risk Assessment
+7.2 Risk Assessment

 The Sewer System Management Plan must provide procedures for assessing risk of identified potential system and programmatic deficiencies that may compromise the integrity of the sanitary sewer system and local sewer management program(s).
-The Risk Assessment procedures must, at minimum:
+The Risk Assessment procedures should, at minimum:

-Incorporate Condition Assessment and Capacity Assessment information conducted on different components/segments of the current system infrastructure;
+Incorporate condition assessment and capacity assessment information conducted on different components/segments of the current system infrastructure;

 Identify high risk system components and system areas that may potentially cause or contribute to spills;

-Measure risk for potential spills due to increased infiltration and inflow, bank erosion (in canyons and along coastal bluffs);
+Evaluate risk for potential spills due to increased infiltration and inflow, bank erosion (in canyons and along coastal bluffs);

+Evaluate risk due to environmental impacts of climate change or natural disasters

-Measure inundation risk of low-lying pump stations.
+Evaluate inundation risk of low-lying pump stations.

-Measure the severity of the consequences of the spills.
+Evaluate the severity of the consequences of the spills.

-The Risk Assessment must include a ranking system that categorizes all system components/segment areas, for subsequent prioritization of corrective actions.
-Risk measures and categorization must be based on the severity of the consequences of system spills.
-High-risk system components/areas must be further categorized as
+The Risk Assessment should include a ranking system that categorizes high-risk system components/segment areas, for subsequent prioritization of corrective actions.
+Risk measures and categorization should be based on the severity of the consequences of system spills.
+It is recommended that high-risk system components/areas be further categorized as short-term modifications to system operations and maintenances or long-term capital projects.

 System or program areas to be addressed through short-term modifications to system operations and maintenance; and